OpsMx/standard-isd-gitops/update/README.md

 5. `kubectl -n opsmx-isd replace --force -f ISD-Generate-yamls-job.yaml` [ Wait for isd-generate-yamls-* pod to complete ]
 6. Compare and merge branch: This job should have created a branch on the gitops-repo with the helmchart version number specified in upgrade-inputcm.yaml.
 Raise a PR and check what changes are being made.
 Once satisfied, merge the PR.
-7. `kubectl -n opsmx-isd replace --force -f ISD-Apply-yamls-job.yaml` Wait for isd-yaml-update-* pod to complete, and all pods to stabilize
+7. `kubectl -n opsmx-isd replace --force -f ISD-Apply-yamls-job.yaml` # Replace the namespace accordingly Wait for isd-yaml-update-* pod to complete, and all pods to stabilize
-8. isd-spinnaker-halyard-0 pod should restart automatically.
-If not, execute this: `kubectl -n opsmx-isd  delete po isd-spinnaker-halyard-0`
-9. Restart all pods:
+8. If any pods did not restart after the changes please restart the pods.
+Below is the command to restart all the pods
    - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=0` Wait for a min or two
    - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=1` Wait for all pods to come to ready state